Reactions to the 2020 Thai protests: State response and arrests

 On 21 October, the Ministry of Foreign Affairs briefed foreign diplomats and required them to obtain advance permission to observe protests.
 The same day, Prayut suggested the impasse be resolved by lifting the state of emergency and through dialogue via the special parliamentary session.
 In response, protesters, who had moved towards Government House after assembling at Victory Monument, delivered an ultimatum to Prayut to release detained activists and resign within three days, or encounter renewed demonstrations.
 Nationally, tens of thousands of people, led by administrators, participated in pro-royalist parades, many held to officially commemorate to the 120th birthday anniversary of Princess Srinagarindra, the king's late grandmother.

 On 22 October, the National Human Rights Commission welcomed the government's lifting the emergency decree and its stance of resolving the political conflict via parliamentary processes.

-On 9 February, the Ratsadon group, Arnon, Parit, Panupong, Patipan Luecha, and Somyot were arrested and detained, charges of Lèse-majesté and 10 other offenses, including sedition, over 19–20 September protest by Pol Lt Col Chok-amnuay Wongboonrit, Chana Songkhram police.
+On 9 February, the Ratsadon group, Arnon, Parit, Panupong, Patipan Luecha, and Somyot were arrested and detained on charges of Lèse-majesté and 10 other offenses, including sedition, over 19–20 September protest by Pol Lt Col Chok-amnuay Wongboonrit, Chana Songkhram police.
 The court denied them bail, remanded them in the Bangkok Remand Prison.
 US National Security Advisor Jake Sullivan expressed concern.
 United Nations human rights experts condemned on rising lese-majeste cases.
 After the Court of Appeal, The court rejected a request and cited their disrespect for the monarchy and they posed a flight risk.
 In front of Bangkok Remand Prison, Prachak Kongkirati, Yukti Mukdawichit, Boonlert Wisetpreecha from Thammasat University and Puangthong Pawakrapan from Chulalongkorn University claiming to represent 255 lecturers at 31 universities and educations read out a statement calling for their release.
 Human Rights Watch said that the country may returns to the dark days by abusing the law and demanded the Thai government to conform with Thailand's international human rights law obligations.

 On 8 March, Panusaya was arrested and the court denied her bail.

 On 15 March, Arnon wrote the petition, fear of death threat, to the Criminal Court while he was temporarily released to perform his lawyer duty, that prison officials tried four times to take Jatupat and Panupong out to test COVID-19 at night which was an unusual time.
 Arnon found it suspicious and there was rumours that they will be sent to hurt or kill.

 On 8 April, Arnon, Jatupat, and Somyot signed a letter expressing their intention to withdraw their lawyer from the trial because he cited lack of due fairness in the court so was therefore no longer required to defend them.
 While Patipan was released by bail, Parit and Panusaya had committed hunger strike until he get a bail.

 On 23 April, Jatupat and Somyot were released on bail.

 In May 2021 bail was granted to Parit, Panusaya and Chaiamorn Kaewwiboonpan.

 On 1 June 2021, Panupong was released on bail from Bangkok Remand Prison, detained for 86 days.